-In the first quarter of 2004, we introduced a carbonated Lost(R) Energy drink in 16-ounce cans.
-The Lost(R) brand name is owned by Lost International LLC and the drinks are produced, sold and distributed by the Company under exclusive license from Lost International LLC.
-In the first quarter, we also introduced a new Hansen's(R) sports beverage under a customer's brand name.
+In the first quarter of 2004, we introduced a carbonated Lost(r) Energy drink in 16-ounce cans.
+The Lost(r) brand name is owned by Lost International LLC and the drinks are produced, sold and distributed by the Company under exclusive license from Lost International LLC.
+During the second quarter of 2004, we introduced a private label sports drink that we developed for one of our customers.

-Sales of our dual-branded 100% juice line named "Juice Blast(R)", which was launched in conjunction with Costco and is sold through Costco stores, were lower in the first quarter of 2004 than in 2003 primarily due to the discontinuance of the product by certain Costco regions.
+Sales of our dual-branded 100% juice line named "Juice Blast(r)", which was launched in conjunction with Costco and is sold through Costco stores, were lower in the second quarter of 2004 than in 2003 primarily due to the discontinuance of the product by certain Costco regions.
 We are continuing to work with those regions with a view to having the product reinstated in certain of such regions in the future.

-In September 2000, HBC, through its wholly owned subsidiary Blue Sky, acquired the Blue Sky(R) Natural Soda business.
-The Blue Sky(R) Natural Soda brand is the leading natural soda in the health food trade.
+In September 2000, HBC, through its wholly owned subsidiary Blue Sky, acquired the Blue Sky(r) Natural Soda business.
+The Blue Sky(r) Natural Soda brand is the leading natural soda in the health food trade.
 Blue Sky offers natural sodas, premium natural sodas with added ingredients such as Ginseng and anti-oxidant vitamins, organic sodas and seltzer waters in 12-ounce cans and a Blue Energy drink in 8.3-ounce cans.
-During the first quarter of 2004, we continued to expand distribution of Blue Sky products into mainstream grocery chain stores throughout the country and are planning to introduce additional new products under the Blue Sky(R) trademark during the year.
+During the first quarter of 2004, we continued to expand distribution of Blue Sky products into mainstream grocery chain stores throughout the country and are planning to introduce additional new products under the Blue Sky(r) trademark during the year.

-In May 2001, HBC, through its wholly owned subsidiary Junior Juice, acquired the Junior Juice(R) beverage business.
-The Junior Juice(R) product line is comprised of a line of 100% juices packed in 4.23-ounce aseptic packages and is targeted at toddlers.
+In May 2001, HBC, through its wholly owned subsidiary Junior Juice, acquired the Junior Juice(r) beverage business.
+The Junior Juice(r) product line is comprised of a line of 100% juices packed in 4.23-ounce aseptic packages and is targeted at toddlers.

-During the first quarter of 2004, we entered into several new distribution agreements for the sale of our products.
+During the first six months of 2004, we entered into several new distribution agreements for the sale of our products.
 We intend to continue building our national sales force throughout the remainder of 2004 to support and grow the sales of our products.

 A chain grocery store strike in Southern California, which commenced during the last quarter of 2003, adversely affected sales of those of our products that are carried by the stores concerned.
 However, the drop in sales of such products was partially offset by increased sales of certain of those products that are carried by other retailers in Southern California not engaged in the strike.
-The strike ended in March 2004 and the grocery stores concerned are fully staffed and are in the process of becoming fully operational.
+The strike ended in March 2004 and the grocery stores concerned are fully staffed and operational.